best beaches in peru

 • Best time to visit: Throughout the whole year.

-5. Cerro Azul (Lima)
+5. Cerro Azul

-cerro azul beaches in peru
+cerro azul peru beaches

 The Cerro Azul waves are so popular that they were even mentioned in a Beach Boys song.
-This beach is characterized by a British pier built at the beginning of the 20th century.
+Its 5 beaches are located 155 kilometers south of Lima within the district of San Vicente de Cañete.
+This was previously an important commercial port.
+Cerro Azul is characterized by a British pier built at the beginning of the 20th century.
 You will also find pre-Inca ruins, an abandoned lighthouse, and a wide variety of wildlife.
-Despite its different attractions, Cerro Azul is often an underrated beach destination.
-But this means that you can enjoy this beautiful beach without crowds around.
+Despite its different attractions, Cerro Azul is often an underrated summer destination.
+But this means that you can enjoy it without crowds around.

-Besides surfing, you will find other activities such as fishing, rafting, jet skis, and much more.
+Besides surfing, you will find other activities such as fishing, kayaking, rafting, jet skis, and much more.
 If you are planning to stay here for a while, the vacation homes are located just south of the pier.
 An excellent alternative for your next vacation in Peru.

 • What to do: Surfing, fishing, rafting, jet skis, relaxing.